May-Moe-Oo/May-Moe-Oo/README.md

 ### Hi there 👋

-May here, I am an Aspiring Software Engineering.
+May here, I am an aspiring Software Engineer.
 Just started my coding journey Feb this year.
 Previously I was from logistics, operation and warehouseing sector, the curiosity of how technology has been assisting us in our daily lives has inspired me to start my coding journey

 - 🔭 I’m currently working on the wireframe and data model for my capstone project using MERN Stack.
 - 🌱 I’m currently learning python, react, ... , Javascript